aptech/gsoop/README.md

 gSoop 0.1
 =====

-A set of target language bindings that allows developers to interface with the GAUSS Engine.
+A light-weight OOP wrapper for various target languages that allows developers to interface with the GAUSS Engine.

 We use the [SWIG](http://www.swig.org) library to generate language-specific extensions from C++ for us.